Yunxiang-Li/Cpp_Primer/Chapter 2. Variables and Basic Types/Chapter 2. Variables and Basic Types.md

 > Explain the following definitions.
 Identify any that are illegal.
 >
 > ```cpp
-> int i, *const cp;       // illegal, cp must initialize.
+> int i, *const cp;       // illegal, cp must be initialized since it is a const pointer.
-> const int ic, &r = ic;  // illegal, ic must initialize.
+> const int ic, &r = ic;  // illegal, ic must be initialized since it is a const integer.
-> int *p1, *const p2;     // illegal, p2 must initialize.
+> int *p1, *const p2;     // illegal, p2 must be initialized since it is a const pointer.
-> const int *const p3;    // illegal, p3 must initialize.
+> const int *const p3;    // illegal, p3 must be initialized.
 > const int *p;           // legal. a pointer to const int.
 > ```